 By Narayan Sapkota

 I consider myself lucky for being part of a generation that has seen the budding stage and the exponential growth of the internet.
 From the days of the screeching of dial-up internet connection to today’s omnipresent Wireless Internet, I’ve been scrambling to stay up to date be it by just checking spam mails in the early 2000s or being part of the vast social media today.
 While I have been stepping up to stay at par with the current state of the web, the ever growing web now connects more than 2.4 billion people whist still growing.
 Human civilization history has always suggested, where there are people, there will be businesses and what better place to set up a business than the Internet.
-Entrepreneurs having recognized this opportunity have set up businesses online reveling at the prospect and reaping the benefits through e-commerce and internet marketing.
+Entrepreneurs having recognized this opportunity have set up businesses online reveling at the prospect and reaping the benefits through e-commerce, search engine marketing and social media marketing.
 We’ve come a long way since the first clickable web ad was sold by Global Network Navigator to a Silicon Valley Law firm in 1993; the global revenue from Internet Ads now average at £1.7 Billion.
 Albeit the staggering amounts of data and revenue generated through the Internet, Nepal has been a dismal participant.
 Only recently through private start ups and e-commerce portals, the online marketing culture is starting to get embedded with traditional business marketing practices.

 My earliest experience with online marketing was through an email when a website had offered to sell me a cheap plot of land in the US which frankly was the least bit of my concerns.
 Later when idly browsing through the web, I made an inquiry for the purchase of a laptop accessory to an online distributor and subsequently purchased the same without the hassle of visiting numerous electronic outlet shops.
 I was part of a vast global clientele that had availed business facilities online but still a newbie in the sector.
 The emergence of social media sites like Facebook, Twitter, Google+ etc. has helped the cause as a majority of the people online is engaged in them one way or the other.
 Google had launched Adwords in 2000, which had laid the foundation for online marketing which was promptly followed by Facebook and Twitter through Facebook Ads and promotional trends/tweets respectively in 2006 and 2010.
 With such involvement internet marketing was a booming force and had taken over TV marketing by the end of 2009.
 The paradigm had shifted; a new goliath had been established.
 Traditional outlets such as hoarding boards, radio advertisement, digital billboards and even TV advertising are now obsolete.
 Also, the internet usage from desktop has now shifted to mobile devices, which now expands the opportunities for online marketers to get into people’s pockets that much better.